- Cycling between 3 of the most magnificent cities in Andalucia

 After breakfast you’ll have a short cycle through open countryside to Brenes, where you will catch your train into the great city of Seville, the seductive capital of the south.
 Train ticket costs approx. 4 euros per person, and is not included in trip cost.

 You can take a stroll around the old quarter of Seville taking in the UNESCO World Heritage sights of the Cathedral and the towering Giralda, or the breathtaking Alcazaba palace and its gardens.
-In the evening, you’ll have chance to wander with the locals along the riverside, visit one of the city’s legendary bars or experience the drama and passion of flamenco at a Seville flamenco show (cost not included).
-The lively Barrio de Santa Cruz is a great place to head for a fun evening sampling the best tapas in Seville’s electric, evening atmosphere.
+Ee recommend that you book online in advance so that you don’t miss out!
+In the evening, you’ll have chance to wander with the locals along the riverside, visit one of the city's legendary bars or experience the drama and passion of flamenco at a Seville flamenco show (cost not included).
+The lively Barrio de Santa Cruz is a great place to head for a fun evening sampling the best tapas in Seville's electric, evening atmosphere.

 Seville is a captivating city which you would never do justice in half a day, so to discover it at your own pace we'd recommend an extension at the end of your trip.
 Please get in touch if we can help you with any extra nights.

 During the trip you will ride on a variety of surfaces, including back lanes, cyclepaths and some hard-packed gravel / dirt tracks.
 Be prepared for a hilly start to the week, with some steeper climbs (particularly the first 2 days).
 Things do even out after you reach Cordoba (day 5).
 70% of the time the roads are shared with vehicle traffic, which are most busy when entering and leaving the cities.
 You’ll also be able to enjoy some traffic-free routes throughout the week!
-Hybrid bikes are recommended for this tour (not suitable for road bikes).
+Electric/hybrid bikes are recommended for this tour (not suitable for road bikes).
+If you are interested in riding an electric bike on this holiday please click here for more information.

 Leisure Cycling Grade